Styrene Butadiene Rubber Price Trend and Forecast

 Incoterms Used

-FOB Busan, FOB Gdynia, FOB Tokyo, FD Hamburg, Ex-Zibo, CIF Shanghai (South Korea), CIF Houston (South Korea), Ex-Pune Depot, Ex-West India, Ex-Delhi, Ex-North India, Ex-Chennai, Ex-South India, CIF Nhava Sheva (South Korea), CIF Nhava Sheva (Poland), CIF Cape Town (Poland), CIF Jakarta (South Korea), CIF Jakarta (Japan), CIF Laem Chabang (South Korea) and CIF Laem Chabang (Taiwan).
+FOB Busan, FOB Gdynia, FOB Tokyo, FD Hamburg, Ex-Zibo, CIF Shanghai (South Korea), CIF Houston (South Korea), Ex-Pune Depot, Ex-West India, Ex-Delhi, Ex-North India, Ex-Chennai, Ex-South India, CIF Nhava Sheva (South Korea), CIF Nhava Sheva (Poland), CIF Cape Town (Poland), CIF Jakarta (South Korea), CIF Jakarta (Japan), CIF Laem Chabang (South Korea) and CIF Laem Chabang (Japan).

 Synonym